smart-data-lake/sdl-lsp/README.md

 ## Getting Started

+You can either [download](https://oss.sonatype.org/content/repositories/snapshots/io/smartdatalake/sdl-lsp/1.0-SNAPSHOT/) the jar and jump directly to [Setting a basic LSP client in Intellij](#Setting-a-basic-LSP-client-in-Intellij) or compile and generate the jar yourself.

+To download it, go [here](https://oss.sonatype.org/content/repositories/snapshots/io/smartdatalake/sdl-lsp/1.0-SNAPSHOT/) and take the one finishing with `XXX-jar-with-dependencies.jar`.
+You can now read [Setting a basic LSP client in Intellij](#Setting-a-basic-LSP-client-in-Intellij).

+If you prefer build the jar, follow the instructions below.

 ### Dependencies
 To be able to build an executable jar with this project, you will need:
 * maven